wp-plugins/erident-custom-login-and-dashboard/readme.txt

 (These settings will be reflected when a user/admin logins to the WordPress Dashboard.)

-* Change text for dashboard left side footer:
+* Change text for dashboard left side footer.
-* Chenge text for dashboard right side footer:
+* Change text for dashboard right side footer (Keep the field empty for default WordPress version).

 **Login Screen Settings**